I have written books before–none published as yet, but I’m working on that.

-Give your MS one more look-through.
+Give your manuscript one more look-through.
 Make sure everything’s as tight as possible.

 10. Find an agent or publisher!

-Between the editing steps, you should let your MS sit, for at least a few weeks, if not a few months.
-Rushing through the steps will get you nothing except an MS that stays rough.
+Between the editing steps, you should let your manuscript sit, for at least a few weeks, if not a few months.
+Rushing through the steps will get you nothing except an manuscript that stays rough.